Want To Help Someone In A Poor Village? Give Them A Bus Ticket Out

 He stayed in a room with 15 other men in a trash-strewn neighborhood.
 "The place was filthy, smelly," he says.

-Mobarak says that's a scenario a lot of officials raise when he tries to sell them on bringing migrants to their cities.
-"The reaction I often get is that, 'Oh actually we've been trying to do the opposite.
+Mobarak says that is a scenario a lot of officials raise when he tries to sell them on bringing migrants to their cities.
+"The reaction I often get is that 'Oh actually we've been trying to do the opposite.
 We don't like all these migrants coming in and dirtying up our city and making it more difficult for us to provide adequate services.
 The cities are already overcrowded.
 These people might actually be better off in the rural area.' "

-To which Mobarak replies — not if they're going to starve there.
+To which Mobarak replies: Not if they're going to starve there.